-The federal government generally lacks strategic leadership and coordination when it comes to federal adoption and deployment of the Internet of Things (IoT).
-To remedy this, Congress should direct the Federal Chief Information Officers (CIOs) Council to establish a task force that is responsible for cross-government leadership on this technology.
+The federal government generally lacks strategic leadership and coordination when it comes to federal adoption and deployment of the Internet of Things.
+To remedy this, Congress should direct the federal CIO Council to establish a task force that is responsible for cross-government leadership on this technology.
 This IoT task force should be charged with educating agency leadership, fostering collaboration across agencies, and developing and sharing best practices for deploying IoT applications.
 The task force should also identify how to reform procurement policies to better acquire IoT solutions and develop data-skills training programs for federal employees.